Meet the Local First Utah Board of Directors

 Leigh von der Esch recently retired from being the Director of the Utah Office of Tourism.
 She has worked as State Film Commissioner, Chief Administrative Officer for the Utah Department of Community and Economic Development, and was Chairman of the Sundance Film Festival Committee for 9 years.
 She was named one of Utah’s 100 Most Influential People in Business by Utah Business Magazine.
 She is currently a member of the College of Social and Behavioral Science Board for the University of Utah, and serves on the Advisory Board for the Utah Arts Festival.

 Keith joined the board in 2012.
 Being so inspired by all the entrepreneurs he met through the organization, in early 2014 he started his own business a design & build studio focused on using upcycled components to create unique living accessories.
 Most recently he was the Marketing Director for Harmons.
-He has been with Harmons since 2008.
 Prior to Harmons, he was the Vice-President of Classified Business Development at MediaOne.
 Having grown up in Michigan, he originally came to Utah in 1983 with the United States Air Force, and he now calls downtown Salt Lake City home.
-You can often find him frequenting many of the local businesses downtown.
 He has held management positions with Detroit Newspaper Agency, First Security Bank and First Interstate Bank.

 Bob has played an instrumental role in Downtown Salt Lake for decades.
 One the central figures in the creation of the Downtown Alliance, Bob has also served as a chairmen of the cabinet of Downtown Rising, and lead efforts to generate support for Trax, Salt Lake City’s light rail system.
 Before arriving in Utah, Bob played college basketball at the University of Texas in Austin.